-To begin, if you just purchased your WaterFed® system, have you received an email from us about it?
-These emails include helpful videos and manuals to get you started and feeling confident about your new cart.
-If you have not received this email, these resources can also be found on each carts product page.
-Now that you have your system, you’re ready to clean anything and everything, right?
-We have created this post so that you know what to expect from your system and can set you and your business up for success.
+To begin, if you just purchased your WaterFed® system, have you received an email about it from us?
+These emails include helpful videos and manuals to get you started and feeling confident about using your new cart.
+If you have not received this email, these resources can also be found on each cart’s product page.
+We have created this post so that you know what to expect from your system and how it can set you and your business up for success.

-The first thing that will help you best understand your system is to understand what WaterFed® is.
-If you already know what it is, skip this part.
+The first thing that will help you best know your system is to understand what WaterFed® is.
+If you’re already familiar, skip this part.
 If you don’t, click to expand the section below.

-The pressure you can expect from your system varies on a few different factors.
+The pressure you can expect from your system will vary on a few different factors.
 The one thing you should know is that your WaterFed® system is not a pressure washer.
-It’s important to note is that although it seems like pressure would make a big difference, that is not where the magic of your WaterFed ® system comes from.
-With that being said, it is also important that you know what to expect with your specific type of system.
+It’s important to note that although it seems like pressure would make a big difference, that is not how the magic of WaterFed ® works.
+It is also vital that you know what to expect with your specific type of system.

 DI vs. Multistage vs. Multistage with a Pump

-The first factor is the number and type of filters being used in your system.
-If you are using a strictly DI filter system, your water passes through one to two filters max.
-This is a fairly easy journey to get through so strictly DI filter systems tend to have a nice pressure when the flow comes out of your WaterFed ® brush.
+The first factor is the number and type of filters your system uses.
+If you are operating a DI filter system, your water passes through one to two filters max.
+This is an easy process, so DI filter systems tend to have good pressure when the flow comes out of your WaterFed® brush.
 The DI system usually produces a steady stream of about 5 gallons per minute and costs roughly about $1 to $2 per gallon.
-The cost is higher per gallon but the process is simpler and the outpouring flow pressure is similar to that of tap water pressure.
+The cost is higher per gallon, but the process is simpler, and the outpouring flow pressure is similar to that of tap water pressure.

-A multistage system has a low-pressure outcome, think slightly more pressure than a trickle.
-This is because the water travels through more filters, essentially slowing the process down.
-By adding a few more filters, a multistage system will produce a significantly lighter pressure than that of a DI system.
-When we use a multistage WaterFed ® system on our 60 PSI tap, about 0.65 gallons per minute are produced, as opposed to five gallons per minute from a strictly DI system.
+A multistage system has a low-pressure output, think slightly more pressure than a trickle.
+This is because the water travels through more filters, slowing the process.
+By adding more filters, a multistage system will produce a significantly lighter pressure than a DI system.
+When we use a multistage WaterFed ® system on our 60 PSI tap, about 0.65 gallons per minute are produced, as opposed to five gallons per minute from a DI system.
 The kicker is in the cost.
 For a multistage WaterFed ® system, it costs about $0.02 per gallon.
-Even though flow is restricted by the additional filtration, your multistage is much more efficient and cost effective in producing clean water.
-This is also why it is recommended you use a multistage WaterFed ® system if you regularly use your WF system to clean.
+Even though the additional filtration restricts the flow, your multistage is much more efficient and cost-effective in producing clean water.
+This is also why it is recommended you use a multistage WaterFed® system if you regularly use your WF system to clean.
 It boils down to the cost of the replacement filters.
-Also, because the beauty of this system is not in the pressure/flow, but rather in the purity of the water, it helps to think of the multistage WaterFed ® system as a team of workers relying on each other, rather than a one manned army like the DI systems.
+Because the perk of this system is not in the pressure/flow, but in the purity of the water, it helps to think of the multistage WaterFed ® system as a team of workers relying on each other, rather than a one-person army like the DI systems.

 The last WaterFed ® option is to have a multistage system with a pump.
 The pump, of course, speeds the process along.
-It pushes the water through each filter, rather than letting the tap pressure or gravity itself take the lead.
-These are great systems for those cleaners looking to use their system frequently and for windows 4 stories or higher.
+It pushes the water through each filter, rather than relying on tap pressure or gravity.
+These are great WF systems for cleaners looking to use theirs frequently and for windows 4 stories or higher.
 In many cases, even if you aren’t planning to go higher than 4 stories, you will still want a pump because it will allow you to work faster.
-A multistage system with a pump produces about 0.75 to 2 gallons a minute, but stays consistent with $0.02 per gallon.
+A multistage system with a pump produces about 0.75 to 2 gallons a minute but stays consistent with $0.02 per gallon.
 This means that the pressure of the water coming out will be stronger than a multistage system without a pump, allowing you to go higher and work faster.

-Regardless of the WF system you have, the water pressure from these systems is enough to clean and rinse windows.
+Regardless of the WF system you have, the water pressure is enough to clean and rinse windows.

-Another factor that can affect your WaterFed ® outflow pressure is the surrounding areas temperature.
-The tendency is when it gets cold; the pressure decreases a bit because molecules in the RO membrane shrink in the cold, which makes it a tighter squeeze for water to get through.
+Another factor that can affect your WaterFed ® outflow pressure is the temperature of the surrounding area.
+The tendency is that when it gets cold, the pressure decreases a bit because molecules in the RO membrane shrink in the cold, which makes it a tighter squeeze for water to get through.

 Your WaterFed ® system will work best if you flush the RO filter after every use.
-To do this, begin by turning off your system’s pump if it has one.
+To do this, start by turning off your system’s pump if it has one.
 Next, fully open the bypass.
-Turn off the water to the pole by shutting off the quick release valve that connects your hose reel to your pole.
+Turn off the water to the pole by shutting off the quick-release valve that connects your hose reel to your pole.
 Allow water to exit from the bypass for 2-3 minutes.
-After, turn the source water off, you are good to go!
-This will make the RO filter last much longer, in turn of course, saving you money!
+After, turn the source water off.
+You are good to go!
+This will make the RO filter last much longer, and will save you money!

-Your TDS (Total Dissolved Solids) meter levels will eventually read the same thing, of course, zero with new filters, because there is nothing left in the water to read.
-However, it is important to know what kind of reading you can expect after each filter.
+Your TDS (Total Dissolved Solids) meter will register zero with new filters.
+However, it is essential to know what kind of reading you can expect from each filter.
 Assume you start with 100 TDS.
 With a DI filter system, your TDS meter will read zero.
-This is because it went through only one filter.
+This is because the water went through only one filter.
 With multistage filter WaterFed ® systems, your reading will be very different.
-After the first filter, the Sediment/Carbon filter, your water will still read 100 TDS but the filter has removed chlorine and larger sediment that might have been in it prior.
+After the first filter – the Sediment/Carbon filter – your water will still read 100 TDS since the filter has only removed chlorine and larger sediment.
 This is important because your RO filter will be damaged by chlorine.
 From there, the water travels to your RO filter.
-After which, it is very normal for your TDS meter to read somewhere between 2-10.
+After this, it is normal for your TDS meter to read somewhere between 2-10.
 You should not be alarmed if and when your meter does not read zero after the RO filter.
 The process is not complete!
 Next, the water travels through the DI filter.
-After this process, your TDS read should be zero.
+After this process, your TDS should read zero.
 Below, we have included a small chart to help illustrate this point.